 Handling defects as a buyer

 If you’re concerned about a specific part of the home, however, it may be worthwhile to pay a contractor to have a look at it before you close the transaction.
-For instance, if you suspect roof problems, hire a roofing specialist to provide you with an analysis of the roof prior to closing the deal.
+For instance, if you suspect roof problems, hire a roofing specialist to provide you with an analysis of the roof before closing the deal.
 This will provide you with an expert opinion on the situation and an estimate of the cost necessary to repair potential damage.

-Once you’ve identified a defect with the home you’re thinking about buying, decide whether it’s a deal breaker.
-If it is, you’ll have to notify the seller immediately, and negotiate a way to exit your contract.
+Once you’ve identified a defect with the home you’re thinking about buying, decide whether it’s a deal-breaker.
+If it is, you’ll have to notify the seller immediately and negotiate a way to exit your contract.
 There’s a good chance the seller is unaware of the defect and will want to address it as soon as you bring it to their attention.

 If you decide to continue moving forward with the purchase, you’ll have to determine what kinds of accommodation you’re going to ask the seller to provide.
-You may want to ask them to address the defect prior to closing the sale.
+You may want to ask them to address the defect before closing the sale.
 Alternatively, you may want to handle it yourself.
 In that case, asking the seller to discount the agreed-upon price for the value of the repair is usually the most prudent option.